2nd ANNUAL SWELTERING SUMMER ULTRA (and Marathon)

 2013 Race OFFICIAL RESULTS FOUND HERE!

 Timed race on USATF certified course (MA13008JK).
 Competitors will have 8 hours to complete as many loops as possible.
 Only full laps will count at the end.
-Race proceeds will benefit The Water Project, a non-profit organization that provides clean water and proper sanitation to those in need and The Elizabeth Freeman Center, an organization providing support for victims of battery and sexual assault.
+Race proceeds will benefit Ainsley’s Angels: The Power to Push, a 3,000 mile journey by foot across the country in the summer of 2015 to help provide mobility to those with disabilities believing anyone can experience the power of endurance events.
+Additional proceeds will be donated to The Water Project, a non-profit organization that provides clean water and proper sanitation to those in need.

 Please read all information below for race details, specifics, and racer musts!